se-edu/learningresources/contents/kotlin/NullSafety.md

 Let's see how Kotlin deals with this issue while maintaining a simple and readable syntax.

+# Null Safety in Kotlin
-# Nullable and Non-nullable type
+## Nullable and Non-nullable type
 In Kotlin, a type can be nullable or non-nullable, determined by the presence of a `?`.
 For example, an object of type `String` is non-nullable, while an object of type `String?` is nullable.

 As the compiler catches `null` assignments to non-nullable objects, the following would result in compilation error.